2015xli/clangd-to-neo4j/README.md

 ## Key Features & Design Principles

 *   **AI-Enriched Code Graph**: Builds a comprehensive graph of files, folders, symbols, and function calls, then enriches it with AI-generated summaries and vector embeddings for semantic understanding.
+*   **Robust Dependency Analysis**: Builds a complete `[:INCLUDES]` graph by parsing source files, enabling accurate impact analysis for header file changes.
+*   **Compiler-Accurate Parsing**: Leverages `clang` via a `compile_commands.json` file to parse source code with full semantic context, correctly handling complex macros and include paths.
 *   **Incremental Updates**: Includes a Git-aware updater script that efficiently processes only the files changed between commits, avoiding the need for a full rebuild.
-*   **Adaptive Call Graph Construction**: Intelligently adapts its strategy for building the call graph based on the version of the `clangd` index, using the `Container` field when available and falling back to a `tree-sitter`-based spatial analysis when not.
+*   **Adaptive Call Graph Construction**: Intelligently adapts its strategy for building the call graph based on the version of the `clangd` index, using the `Container` field when available and falling back to a spatial analysis when not.
 *   **High-Performance & Memory Efficient**: Designed for performance with multi-process and multi-threaded parallelism, efficient batching for database operations, and intelligent memory management to handle large codebases.
 *   **Modular & Reusable**: The core logic is encapsulated in modular classes and helper scripts, promoting code reuse and maintainability.
-*   **Configurable Ingestion**: Provides multiple strategies for data ingestion, allowing users to choose between speed and safety based on their needs.

 ## Primary Usage

 The two main entry points for the pipeline are the builder and the updater.

+**Note**: All scripts now rely on a `compile_commands.json` file for accurate source code analysis.
+The examples below assume this file is located in the root of your project path.
+If it is located elsewhere, you must specify its location with the `--compile-commands` option (see Common Options).

 For all the scripts that can run standalone, you can always use --help to see the full CLI options.